canonical/discourse-gatekeeper/src-docs/types_.py.md

 ## <kbd>class</kbd> `IndexContentsListItem`
 Represents an item in the contents table.

-Attrs:  hierarchy: The number of parent items to the root of the list  reference_title: The name of the reference  reference_value: The link to the referenced item  rank: The number of preceding elements in the list at any hierarchy  hidden: Whether the item should be displayed on the navigation table
+Attrs:  hierarchy: The number of parent items to the root of the list  reference_title: The name of the reference  reference_value: The link to the referenced item  rank: The number of preceding elements in the list at any hierarchy  hidden: Whether the item should be displayed on the navigation table  table_path: The path for the item on the table.

 ---